sora-xor/sora-bounties/translation-bounties-2021.md

 The translator receives 90% of the reward, 10% goes to the reviewer.
 Please note that review is the process of checking (and small corrections) and not major editing – revisions are counted as some part of the translation.
 Who makes revisions – original translator or the reviewer – should be discussed between them or in the group.
+The reviewer should press "Mark as reviewed" on all the strings that he has manually checked.
 *In some cases it might take some time to find a reviewer, so please be patient – reward will be sent when review is completed.*
 5. After the translation is complete (for Fearless is can be completed separately, for Sora — only together with Capital – it is a Sora component for iOS app) and reviewed, the award will be assigned – we'll ask for your wallet address in Telegram and add it to the table here.
 We use Lokalise reports to count your contribution; if you have any questions regarding reward assignment, let us know.